IlyaDinamo/rsschool-cv/cv.md

 ### About Myself:

+My name is Ilya, I am 24 years old.
 I want to learn JS/HTML/CSS to work on site development.
 My goal is to become a Front-end developer.
 My strengths are that I persist and always bring the case to the end.
 There is no experience in the company, but I work on my home projects.
 Always ready to learn new things.
 > There is no limit to perfection.

 ***** **** ********